snowdon-dev/node-llm-test/README.md

 can provide options for using a static wordlist and locking the process to a specific code tag.
 Let me know if you'd like support for that.

+If you know the test code and the pangram list, then based on the position of the missing word, the chance of guessing the correct input is `1/pangrams.length`.
+A testee should therefore achieve at least this level of accuracy; otherwise, its reasoning is performing worse than random guessing.
+The default pangrams list length is `9`.

+In addition, tests are often simple, requiring the steps of two lookups, complete the word, find the token, pick the side to choose the token, and that's your answer.
+Additional features, may require running a function (tool call) over the input, or will only be activated with a 50% chance.

+If you need to read all the words of the default pangrams you may make ~60 lookup actions.
+This number does not scale with the number of input words, but with the size of the chosen pangram.

 ## Why was this created

 I noticed that all AIs seem to fail using the tools that I use.
 I wondered if